• H O M E

 Like any other non-profit organization, the 2nd Mass is led by a Board of Directors who - along with the membership - manages a budget, determines event participation, and the like.
 In the 2nd Mass, however, the board President is also the Captain of the Regiment.

 Current Captain Mark Booth (2023-present) has been involved in living history for over 10 years.
-He is a lawyer, and he is married with a family.
+He is an attorney, and he is married with a family.

 Q: How did you get involved in this reenacting hobby?